pieces-app/example-typescript/README.md

 - **platform**: Depending on your current environment, you need to set the platform parameter to match your current operating system.
 Select between `.Macos`, `.Windows`, `.Linux`

 > **Imports**
-> Be sure to double-check that you have the following import added to the first few lines of your `index.tsx` file if you have not already: `import * as Pieces from "@pieces.app/client";`
+> Be sure to double-check that you have the following import added to the first few lines of your `index.tsx` file if you have not already: `import * as Pieces from "@pieces.app/pieces-os-client";`

 ### Creating `connect()` Function
 When your program starts, it needs to connect to Pieces OS to gain access to any functional data and to exchange information on the `localhost:1000` route.
-Now that you have your `tracked_application` - lets get into the into the details.
+Now that you have your `tracked_application` - lets get into the details.

 Start by defining you connect function and add the initial `/connect` route to your function as the `url` variable and then attach the `options` object.
 Include your `tracked_application` object passed into a `JSON.stringify()` method under the `application` parameter like so: